nursatkakon/BI-REC-TR/README.md

 #### 2. /GoSales/syntheticVocabulary/

-The additional synthetic measure groups and measures introduced into the ontology help us create a large-scale ontology that help a comprehensive evaluation of BI-REC.
+The additional synthetic measure groups and measures introduced into the ontology help us create a large-scale ontology for a comprehensive evaluation of BI-REC.
 This folder contains the files corresponding to the synthetic ontology concepts (measure groups and measures) and the enhanced vocabulary.

 #### 3. /GoSales/probabilityDistributions/